 However, we observed that patients who recovered from the SBP episode, but had positive bactDNA at baseline, continued to die during the first month after SBP resolution from complications of cirrhosis other than SBP.
 More specifically, 58.3% in the bactDNA positive subgroup died, compared with 20% in the bactDNA negative subgroup.
-In the univariate analysis for mortality, we found a correlation of bactDNA presence at baseline with worse multivariate analysis, bactDNA detection at inclusion was still a factor for mortality, after adjustment for multiple co-variables including age, sex, MELD, and hepatic encephalopathy.
+In the univariate analysis for mortality, we found a correlation of bactDNA presence at baseline with worse outcome in patients who survived the infection episode.
+In multivariate analysis, bactDNA detection at inclusion was still a factor for mortality, after adjustment for multiple co-variables including age, sex, MELD, and hepatic encephalopathy.
 Apart from the presence of bactDNA, NLR at SBP diagnosis emerged as a predictor of mortality during the early period following resolution of the SBP episode.
 When we reassessed indirect inflammation parameters after resolution of the documented infection, we found that the bactDNA positive subgroup continued to have higher NLR and NWR compared to bactDNA negative patients, indicating a persisting high inflammatory response.